 Do you borrow your mom’s minivan?
 Fly there?
 Or do you spend your entire savings account on a built-out Sprinter Van?
-It can be a hard choice, but hopefully this will aid in your climbing trip decisions.
+It can be a hard choice, but hopefully, this will aid in your climbing trip decisions.

-Let’s go backwards, because why not …
+Let’s go backward, because why not … Automobiles, Planes, Trains…

 The basis of most climbing trips.
 90% of the time this is what will get you to the crag and back.
 Road trips let you see all the geography and also provide a unique mixture of incredible frustration and memorable moments.
 I once drove 5 people, a dog, and 1000lbs of gear 19 hours through Mexico in a 2-door Toyota Tacoma.
 That was memorable, but I would not jump at the chance to repeat it.

-Lets take a look at your (or your friends) vehicle and why it’s rad:
+Let’s take a look at your (or your friends) vehicle and why it’s rad:

 The epitome of luxury, and the top scorer.
 If you drive a van, you are pretty much climbing royalty and everyone wants to be your friend.
 You’re living the vansion life.